VisionEval/VisionEval-Docs/docs/09-estimation.md

 ###  VESimLandUseData

 This package processes data from several sources to produce a dataset that is used to estimate several models for synthesizing Bzones and their likely land use attributes.
-This modules contains the following step(s):
+This module contains the following step(s):

 ####  MakeSimBzoneEstDataset

 This script combines data from the US Census, the EPA Smart Location Database (SLD), and the National Transit Database

-This module step has no estimated parameters or other model types derived from data.

-###  VESimTransportSupply

-NA
-This modules contains the following step(s):

-####  NA
+* Data sources include US Census Housing and Household Income Data, Smart Location Database, National Transit Database
+* Model types include Tabulation of data by household
+* Estimation uses the following methods: Package build
+* Documented in inst/module_docs/MakeSimBzoneEstDataset.md

+The models in this model step are:

+* Model name: Processed Dataset
+  + Model type: Tabulation of data by household
+  + Estimation data: data-raw/2010_Service.csv
+data-raw/2010_transit_uza_data.csv
+data-raw/2010_Agency_Information.csv
+  + Estimation method: Package build
+  + Estimation script: R/MakeSimBzoneEstDataset.R
+  + Model object: data/SimLandUseData_df.rda
-NA
+  + Notes: NA

-This module step has no estimated parameters or other model types derived from data.

 ###  VESyntheticFirms

 VisionEval Synthetic Firms module
-This modules contains the following step(s):
+This module contains the following step(s):

 ####  CreateBaseSyntheticFirms